Frvetz/FS22_RealisticDamageSystem/README.md

 - added console command to reset everything (rdsResetEverything)
 - changed repair/inspection text so it displays how many days it takes

+### Changelog Version 0.9.1.1:
+- fixed problem where the vehicle could no longer be moved after a repair / inspection
+- removed text "finished in x days" for inspection

 [⤴️ Go to top / ⤴️ Nach oben springen](#top)